jackHay22/upstream/README.md

 - Game made by Jack Hay using Clojure.
 Started in Dublin, Ireland in 2018.
 - For more information, read the docs

+## Getting started
+- The core draw-loop for the game is found [here](https://github.com/jackHay22/upstream/blob/master/src/upstream/engine/gamewindow.clj).
+- The function that is called when the canvas repaints is [here](https://github.com/jackHay22/upstream/blob/master/src/upstream/engine/gamewindow.clj) where state is the gamestate manager namespace.
+The [update-and-draw](https://github.com/jackHay22/upstream/blob/master/src/upstream/gamestate/gsmanager.clj#L39) function received a java Graphics object.
+- The Gamestate manager calls the draw/update functions for the current [state](https://github.com/jackHay22/upstream/blob/master/src/upstream/gamestate/gsmanager.clj#L8), ``` @current-game-state ```.
+- Each gamestate is defined in its own namespace and uses the graphics object to draw to the screen.

 ## App build info
 - To build upstream.app: ``` ./build.sh ``` (requires ``` lein ```, ``` javapackager ```)
 - For container server mode: ``` ./build.sh -server ``` (broken) (requires ``` lein ```, ``` docker ```)
-- If build script fails to install lein, install [lein](https://leiningen.org/#install).
+- If build script fails to install lein, install [here](https://leiningen.org/#install).

 ## Docker
+- Definitely broken
 - Raspberry pi use: ``` FROM hypriot/rpi-java ```
 - Note: there is currently a problem running app in container.
 I am currently trying to use an X11 server for graphics.